Amongst The Stone Roses’ many classic songs, Waterfall is (for us) the impeccable masterpiece of the lot.

 An inspiring and uplifting track, it’s undoubtedly our favourite from the Manchester band.
 And we’re taking a close look at it.

 But, okay, the song!
 It’s the third track on The Stone Roses’ eponymous debut (1989) It’s deceptively simplistic, with John Squire’s looping guitar riff that’s like a canon as it continues on for the first section.

-Ian Brown’s hushed lyrics are soon joined by drummer Reni’s borderline falsetto backing vocals, and his drumming sets the track in full motion.
+Ian Brown’s hushed lyrics are soon joined by drummer Reni’s falsetto backing vocals—his drumming also sets the track in full motion.

 We hear about chimes, racing from this hole she calls home, and becoming free from the filth and the scum.
 Later on we get: